Travel groups look east for 2012 bright spots

 "We know that the euro crisis and factors of economic instability have arrived in the real economy.
 But overall the current booking figures show that demand for business travel is relatively stable," Jens Bischof told journalists at the ITB.

-Frits van Paasschen, CEO of hotel chain Starwood HOT.N, said the pipeline of new hotels reflected rising corporate travel to eastern Europe.
+Frits van Paasschen, CEO of hotel chain Starwood, said the pipeline of new hotels reflected rising corporate travel to eastern Europe.